rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 *Consensus, as a process*

-    Algorithm to achieve agreement on a block among peers in the network.
+    An algorithm to achieve agreement on a block among peers in the network.
 By having it in the system, reliability is increased.

 *Consensus, as a component*

     Preserves consistent state among the `peers <#peer>`__ within a peer network.
     Iroha uses own consensus algorithm called Yet Another Consensus (aka YAC).
-Distinctive features of this algorithm is its scalability, performance, and `Byzantine fault tolerance <https://en.wikipedia.org/wiki/Byzantine_fault_tolerance>`_.
+Distinctive features of this algorithm are its scalability, performance, and `Byzantine fault tolerance <https://en.wikipedia.org/wiki/Byzantine_fault_tolerance>`_.
-    If there are missing blocks, they will be downloaded from another peers via `Synchronizer <#synchronizer>`__.
+    If there are missing blocks, they will be downloaded from another peer via `Synchronizer <#synchronizer>`__.
     Committed blocks are stored in `Ametsuchi <#ametsuchi>`__ block storage.

 Domain